TasengMancheykhun/computer_architecture_notes/README.md

    * Control bus = specifies the write operation

 * von Neumann Architecture
-  * Single memory and single bus for data and instructions
+  * Single memory space and single bus for data and instructions
   * At a time either data will be sent or instruction will be sent in the bus
   * von Neumann bottleneck: Since there is only a single bus, instruction as well as data cannot be sent simultaneously, leading to von-Neumann Bottleneck due to clash of instruction and data

 * Harvard Architecture
-  * Separate memory and separate bus for data and instructions
+  * Separate memory space and separate bus for data and instructions
   * There are multi bus
   * Simultaneously, two memory fetches possible
   * If two instructions can be fetched, but there is only a single instruction register (IR).
 Where will the other instruction be stored?? ---> at prefetch buffer